core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure response message, the client proceeds as described in Section 8.4 of {{RFC8613}}, with the following modifications.

-* In step 2, the decoding of the compressed COSE object is modified as described in {{sec-cose-object}} of this specification.
+* In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this specification.
 If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the client MAY create a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the server's public key.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

 * In step 3, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.